SamyBraik/SamyBraik/README.md

-I'm currently a fourth year student in Mathematics at University Paris-Cité.
+I'm currently a MSc student in Statistics & Learning at Sorbonne University.